Who Were the Samaritans?

 Fourth, the Samaritans were Jews because they believed in Messianic prophecy (John 4:25).
 In Samaritan literature the Messiah is known as Taheb, which has been variously explained as "he who restores" or "he who returns" (Morris 272).
 Taheb-traditions explain that since the disappearance of the Tabernacle, the world has been suffering under divine displeasure.
 The Taheb will end this suffering and restore the period of favor, establish true religion, and destroy the followers of Ezra (i.e., the Pharisees).
 He will live 110 years on earth, and then die ("Samaritans," JE).
 The Samaritans particularly hoped that the Messiah would restore worship at Mt.
 Gerizim.

 Fifth, the apostles interpreted the Great Commission to "make disciples out of all nations" (Matt 28:19) solely in terms of making disciples of Jews.
 The beginning point, Jerusalem, and the next place Judea would certainly be Jewish, so the rest of the itinerary of Samaria and the ends of the earth (Acts 1:8) must likewise focus on Jews.
-Thus, Philip, a deacon, opened a mission in Samaria (Acts 8:5) and then Peter and John proclaimed the Good News in many Samaritan villages (Acts 8:25).
+Thus, Philip opened a mission in Samaria (Acts 8:5) and then Peter and John proclaimed the Good News in many Samaritan villages (Acts 8:25).
 The Good News did not go to the Gentiles until God specifically commanded Peter to go to Cornelius and it was such a "big deal" that Peter was called before the elders in Jerusalem to explain himself (Acts 10:28; 11:2-3).
 There was no such concern about witnessing to the Samaritans, because they were Jewish.

 Luke never mentions Samaria or Samaritans in his narratives of Paul's journeys nor does Paul mention Samaritans by name in his letters.
 Of course, when Paul traveled from the Diaspora to Jerusalem (Acts 9:26; 15:2; 21:15-17; Rom 15:25; Gal 1:18; 2:1) he would have traveled through Samaria.
 There is support for the probability that Paul ministered among Samaritans.
 The recent discovery of a marble inscription, written partly in Greek and partly in a Samaritan form of Hebrew and Aramaic, testifies to the presence of Samaritans in Thessalonica ("Thessalonica," HBD).
 So, it is very likely that the God-fearing Hellenistic Jews who responded to Paul's message in Thessalonica (Acts 17:4) were Samaritans.